TinyTerra/ComfyUI_tinyterraNodes/README.md

 + Append to original value
     + if you include .append to the widget name it will append the xyPlot value to the original instead of overwriting it.
     + For example: [1:loras.append='\<lora:add_detail.safetensors:0.8>']
++ Z-Axis support for multi plotting
+    + Creates extra xyPlots with the z-axis value changes as a base
++ Node based plotting to avoid requiring manually writing syntax
+    + advPlot range for easily created int/float ranges
+    + advPlot string for deliminated string 'ranges'

 **Auto Complete**